 The project manager

 A project manager’s job begins with a structured, straightforward plan with well-defined deadlines and goals.
-The project concept is drawn up at the very beginning, and it is the project manager who is responsible for shepherding the team towards meeting those goals.
-When it comes to software, project managers often opt for portfolio management features, where they can visualize company goals, track budgets, and make sure all their people are working on all the right things.
+The project concept is drawn up at the very beginning, and the project manager is responsible for shepherding the team towards meeting those goals.
+When it comes to software, project managers often opt for portfolio management features where they can visualize company goals, track budgets, and make sure all their people are working on all the right things.

 Keeping the project on schedule and the budget under control is a big part of the job.
 Project managers need to be highly organized because each step of the project follows from the one before it.
 If a step is mismanaged or a deadline passes, everything else is put on hold.

 Project managers also need to know and understand the technical details of the project to help keep tasks flowing.
-If they run into roadblocks, the project manager is there to motivate the team and work through the problems.
+If the team runs into roadblocks, the project manager is there to motivate the team and work through the problems.

-All along the way, the project manager is tracking and reviewing the progress that the project is making, and correcting course if things get off track.
+All along the way, the project manager tracks and reviews the project’s progress and course-corrects if things get off track.
 In that way, the project manager will eventually lead their team through the steps and all the way to the end.

 The product owner